 Ramadan, the Muslim month of fasting is taken very seriously and may influence daily life during this time for non-muslims.
 Office hours are reduced and restaurants might be closed.
-Smoking, eating and drinking is banned in public places between sunrise and sunset and even though alcohol might be available in 5-star hotels, dancing and loud music are forbidden.
+Smoking, eating, and drinking are banned in public places between sunrise and sunset, and even though alcohol might be available in 5-star hotels, dancing and loud music are forbidden.

-Arabic is the official language but English is widely spoken and and all restaurant menus, road signs and other information is available in both languages.
-English newspapers, radio stations and TV broadcasts are also available in English to make life for expats in Dubai more enjoyable.
+Arabic is the official language but English is widely spoken and all restaurant menus, road signs, and other information is available in both languages.
+English newspapers, radio stations, and TV broadcasts are also available in English to make life for expats in Dubai more enjoyable.

-Cable TV is available in Dubai through different providers and there are a wide variety of radio channels both AM and FM in different languages, mostly to keep people updated about traffic jams.
+Cable TV is available in Dubai through different providers and there is a wide variety of radio channels both AM and FM in different languages, mostly to keep people updated about traffic jams.

 Everybody who wants to work in Dubai or the UAE has to have a valid employment visa.
 It is possible though to come as a visitor or tourist and search for a job during the allowed stay.
 If you are lucky enough to find a job during your visit, you will have to leave the country until your employment visa is released.

-Public transport is the cheapest means of traveling in Dubai.
+Public transport is the cheapest means of traveling to Dubai.
 An extensive web of public buses is operated in Dubai as well as metro rail and taxi services.

-Taxis are metered according to to distance traveled and there are different types of taxis for women, families and disabled persons.
+Taxis are metered according to distance traveled and there are different types of taxis for women, families, and disabled persons.

 Many hotels in Dubai are located on the Jumeirah stretch and have their own beach access, Tourists are allowed to wear bikinis at the hotel pools and beaches but should cover up when going into the city.